Muhammed-Abuhashim/Udacity-Project/README.md

 # Udacity-Project
-MyReads: A Book Tracking App
+MyReads: A Book Tracking App : MyReads is a bookshelf application that allows us to add, select and categorize books we have read, are currently reading, or want to read.

 This is the final assessment project for Udacity's React Fundamentals course.